Conflict Free Policy

 We have adopted a zero tolerance policy towards Conflict or Blood Diamonds—which are rough diamonds used by rebel movements to finance wars against legitimate governments.
 The trade in these illicit stones has fuelled decades of devastating conflicts in countries such as Angola, Cote d'Ivoire, the Democratic Republic of the Congo and Sierra Leone.

 In order to stem the flow of Conflict and Blood Diamonds, the United Nations has adopted a resolution in support of the The Kimberley Process (KP) which is now a joint initiative between many international administrative bodies, national governments (including the United Sates), worldwide industry and civil society.

-At Ellis Jewelers, we only purchase diamonds through suppliers who, like us, proudly adhere to and enforce the standards established by the Kimberley Process.
-If one of our suppliers was unable to produce documentation certifying compliance with the Kimberly Process, we would immediately cease doing business with that supplier.
+At Ellis Fine Jewelers, we only purchase diamonds through suppliers who, like us, proudly adhere to and enforce the standards established by the Kimberley Process.
+If one of our suppliers was unable to produce documentation certifying compliance with the Kimberley Process, we would immediately cease doing business with that supplier.

-For further information, please read the White House Statement on the passage of this law or go to www.kimberleyprocess.com.
+For further information, please read the US State Department Notice on the passage of this law or go to www.kimberleyprocess.com.